“What is a Scenic Sprint?”

 Each participant is responsible to know the race course.
 There will be volunteers and markings, but a little knowledge beforehand will go a long way.
 A course map is available on this website; no paper maps will be provided.
 All athletes are strongly advised to attend the pre-race informational meeting on Friday night before race day at 6:00pm at the city park band shell.
 If you have specific questions regarding the race/course, bring them to the pre-race meeting.

 All wave starts will have different colored swim caps.
-The swim will begin at the east end of Cd’A City Park near the band shell and will continue clockwise.
+The Sprint Swim will begin at the east end of Cd’A City Park Beach near the bandshell and will continue counterclockwise.
 Please review entry points and the exit points before the swim starts.
 When exiting the swim, you will enter a chute to the transition where you will begin the bike course.
 Transition must be cleared by 6:55am.
 Swim cut-off time is 8:50am.

 Sprint Wave Start Schedule